 - The heavy lifting for platform maintenance is still happening by Codefresh instead of the customer

 - Updates to the UI, build engine, integrations etc are happening automatically without any customer involvement

 - Actual builds are happening in the customer premises under fully controlled conditions

-- The Codefresh agent is fully automated.
+- The Codefresh runner is fully automated.
 It handles volume claims and build scheduling on its own within the Kubernetes cluster it is placed.

 Regarding security of services:

 - Pipelines can run in behind-the-firewall clusters with internal services

 - Pipelines can use integrations (such as docker registries) that are private and secure

 - Source code does not ever leaves the customer premises

 - Communication between the Codefresh runner and Codefresh SAAS is uni-directional.
 The runner is polling the Codefresh platform for jobs.